Background pattern

 Consult your doctor or pharmacist before starting to take Lopid.

-Inform your doctor if you experience any of the following problems to help them decide if Lopid is suitable for you:
+Tell your doctor if you have any of the following problems to help them decide if Lopid is suitable for you:

-• high risk of muscle destruction (rhabdomyolysis): risk factors include kidney insufficiency; low thyroid activity; over 70 years old; excessive alcohol use; history of muscle pain and weakness (muscle toxicity) with another fibrate or statin; history of inherited muscle disorders; use of Lopid in combination with statins, used to lower bad cholesterol and triglycerides, and increase good cholesterol, such as rosuvastatina and simvastatina (for simvastatins and rosuvastatina 40 mg, see “Do not take Lopid” and see “Other medicines and Lopid”)
+• high risk of muscle destruction (rhabdomyolysis): risk factors include kidney failure; underactive thyroid; over 70 years; excessive alcohol use; history of muscle pain and weakness (muscle toxicity) with another fibrate or statin; history of hereditary muscle disorders; use of Lopid in combination with statins, used to reduce "bad" cholesterol and triglycerides, and increase "good" cholesterol, such as rosuvastatin and simvastatin (for simvastatin and rosuvastatin 40 mg, see "Do not take Lopid" and see "Other medicines and Lopid")

 • mild or moderate kidney disease